PaulKinlan/paul.kinlan.me/content/en/2010-12-15-is-it-an-app-or-a-link.markdown

  If you have a log-in page, send them to that (but make sure they can quickly sign-up).
 Under no circumstances send them to a default product page, if you do this, then it really is just a Bookmark Link.
-The user has already chosen to &ldquo;install&rdquo; your app, make it feel like they are jumping into your application from the instant that they click the icon.</p>
+The user has already chosen to 'install' your app, make it feel like they are jumping into your application from the instant that they click the icon.</p>

 <p>Even better still, if you have some time, get rid of the sign-in page, use